 The Greek army charged, running courageously at full speed across the plains of Marathon, a distance of at least 1,500 meters, dodging a barrage of arrows and javelins and plunging directly into the bristling wall of Persian spears and axes.

-The Greeks had long been terrified of the Persian military force, and even without the cavalry, their enemy still heavily outnumbered them.
+The Greeks had long been terrified of the Persian army, and even without the cavalry, their enemy still heavily outnumbered them.
 Sprinting, shouting, furious and ready to attack, that fear was pushed aside, and it must have seemed insane to the Persians.

-The Greeks were spurred on by desperate courage, and they were determined to clash with the Persians to defend their freedom.
+The Greeks were spurred on by desperate courage, and they were determined to clash with the Persian army to defend their freedom.

 Coming swiftly to battle, the strong Persian center held firm against the ruthless Athenians and their allies, but their weaker flanks collapsed under the force of the Greek advance and they were quickly left with no choice but to withdraw.